What do Dr. Seuss, Mark Twain, and Oscar Wilde all have in common?

 6. Play With Words

 Use alliteration, percussive consonants, puns, and metaphors.
-Bring in fun-to-say words and rare vocab words and phrases like “trigger the old noggin” or
+Bring in fun-to-say words and rare vocab words and phrases like “trigger the old noggin.”

-I won’t give a particular example here, because I have demonstrated these things liberally throughout this very article itself (as well as some of the other linked ones).
+I won’t give any other particular examples here, because I have demonstrated these things liberally throughout this very article itself (as well as some of the other linked ones).
 If you’re curious, feel free to look ’em up yourself 🙂